 And go like rain.

 In this extract, the speaker is quite fed up with her husband’s show of love.
 She fails to sleep due to the loud talk of her husband at dawn.
-He absentmindedly strikes her face while reading in the dirty drawing room.
+He absentmindedly strokes her face while reading in the dirty drawing-room.
 She feels suffocated in this life of confinement.

 The speaker drives her highly dented blue car along the bus sea after the departure of her husband.
 She knocks at another’s house after ascending forty noisy steps in search of love.
 She appears and disappears like rain, and her neighbors keep a constant watch over her through the peepholes of the doors of their houses.

-It is a classic case of ruined marital as well extra-marital relationships.
+It is a classic case of ruined marital as well as extra-marital relationships.
 It shows how neglected and enslaved the woman speaker is forced to go into for extra-marital relationship for acceptance and freedom.
-She wilfully violates the moral code to take revenge on her callous and egotistical husband.
+She willfully violates the moral code to take revenge on her callous and egotistical husband.

 Ask me, everybody, ask me

 Shorter still, ask me what is bliss and what its price …

 In this extract of the poem, the speaker asks questions like what he observes in her, why he is called a lion or libertine, the flavour of his mouth, and why his ‘hand sway like a hooded snake before it clasps my pubis’.
 She further asks why he fell like a tree on her breasts and slept on them.
 Finally, she asks why life was short and love shorter still, and what bliss was and its price.